0xPARC/0xparc-intro-book/easy/src/zkintro.typ

 (As a tradeoff, writing a SNARK proof of a calculation is much slower than just doing the calculation.)

-We won't discuss it here,
-but it is also possible to make a "zero knowledge" SNARK.
-This gives Peggy a guarantee
-that Victor will not learn anything about the intermediate steps in her calculation, aside from any particular steps Peggy chooses to reveal.
+We won't discuss it here, but it is also possible and frequently useful to make a _zero knowledge (zk)_ SNARK.
+These are typically called "zkSNARKs."
+This gives Peggy a guarantee that Victor will not learn anything about the intermediate steps in her calculation, aside from any particular steps Peggy chooses to reveal.

-== What can you do with a zkSNARK?
+== What can you do with a SNARK?

 One answer: You can prove that you have a solution to a system of equations.
 Sounds pretty boring, unless you're an algebra student.